sujaanr/business-intelligence/README.md

-# Data-Visualization
+# data-visualization
-Tableau and BI Projects for data analysis and visualization.
+tableau and bi projects for data analysis and visualization.